jbx-protocol/juice-docs/docs/dao/foundation.md

 **Frontend**

-Develop web clients for the protocol that make the user experience of exploring projects and contributing to them more empowering, reliable, and delightful over time.
+Develop web clients and SDKs for the protocol that make the user experience of exploring projects and contributing to them more empowering, reliable, and delightful over time.

 **Juicebox ecosystem**

-Stand up infrastructure to help projects running on the Juicebox protocol grow their decentralized communities and experiment with various treasury strategies.
+Stand up infrastructure to help projects running on the Juicebox protocol grow their decentralized communities and experiment with various tokenized strategies.

 **Visibility & materials**

-Create and propagate digital and physical publications, stickers, art, videos, memes, and other stuff that radiate Juicebox vibes and tell our story.
+Create and propagate digital and physical publications, stickers, art, videos, memes, and other stuff that radiate Juicebox aesthetics and tell our story.

 **Dev ops**